Using celebrities to advertise consumer goods that are attractive to teenagers should be banned.

 Adverts where sports stars advertise particular sportswear or clothes is one area which can cause problems for young teenagers especially, and their parents.
 Footwear such as trainers is a good example.
 If a sports star advertises a pair of trainers, they can become highly desirable among young teenagers.
 This can then lead to the youngsters putting pressure on their parents to buy them, especially if friends have them.
 In a family with more than one teenager this can cause friction and financial problems for the family.

-In conclusion, when considering a ban on celebrities advertising products, we also need to bear in mind the benefits in certain cases and consider whether a total ban might not be harmful.
+In conclusion, when considering a ban on celebrities advertising products, we also need to bear in mind the benefits in certain cases and consider that a total ban might be harmful.